 Keeping a child’s personal health record

-You are encouraged to organize and keep a personal record of the child’s medical information.
+You are encouraged to organize and keep a personal record of your child’s medical information.
 The doctor will help you create this.
-That way, as the child enters adulthood, he or she has a clear, written history of the diagnosis, the treatments, and the doctor’s recommendations about the schedule for follow-up care.
+That way, as the child enters adulthood, they have a clear, written history of the diagnosis, the treatments, and the doctor’s recommendations about the schedule for follow-up care.
 ASCO offers forms to help keep track of the treatment your child received and develop a survivorship care plan when treatment is completed.

-If a doctor who was not directly involved in your child’s treatment for brain stem glioma will lead the follow-up care, be sure to share the treatment summary and survivorship care plan forms with him or her and with all future health care providers.
-Details about the specific treatment given are very valuable to the health care professionals who will care for your child throughout his or her lifetime.
+If a doctor who was not directly involved in your child’s treatment for brain stem glioma will lead the follow-up care, be sure to share the treatment summary and survivorship care plan forms with them and with all future health care providers.
+Details about the specific treatment given are very valuable to the health care professionals who will care for your child throughout their lifetime.

 The next section in this guide is Survivorship.
 It describes how to cope with challenges in everyday life after a diagnosis of brain stem glioma.
 Use the menu to choose a different section to read in this guide.